Jamcha123/Translator/README.md

 # Translator
-This is a file upload translator using openai
+This is a file upload translator using google cloud translation api